 Exploring your European Family Heritage

 The first Europeans to reach the shores of what is now the US and survive to tell the tale arrived way back in 1620.
-The Mayflower Society estimate there are now 10 million American descendants of the 102 brave souls that arrived aboard the Mayflower.
+The Mayflower Society estimate there are now 10 million Americans with European heritage, descendants of the 102 brave souls that arrived aboard the Mayflower.
 In the years since, waves of immigrants from every European country have added vigor, energy, and enterprise to make America the great country it is today.

 Exploring your family history by traveling with your family uncovering the past is a great way to build and share those family bonds.
 Children (and grandchildren) love the sense of adventure and being amazed to see their family names in old manuscripts and monuments.
 And they will value learning about long-forgotten relatives and the countries, cities, and countryside that are so much a part of their family heritage.

-Here are just a few of the many places in Europe that Finest Journeys can design you a trip to help you discover your family heritage:
+Here are just a few of the many places in which Finest Journeys can help you trace your european family heritage:

 If your ancestors traveled out of England, looking for a better life, then 2020 is the year to pursue that adventure.
 There are celebrations across England to commemorate the 400th anniversary of The Mayflower’s first voyage that transported people from the Uk across the Atlantic ocean to the US.
 September 2020 sees the Mayflower Muster in Plymouth – nine days of festivals and pageants.

-Throughout England, there are celebrations throughout central England where the American descendants will be especially welcomed and feted.
+Throughout central England, there are many celebrations where the American descendants will be especially welcomed and feted.

 The infamous Highland clearances of the 18th century emptied much of central and northern Scotland of its peasantry.
 Driven by famine and homelessness huge numbers of Scots joined the transport ships a better life in the Americas.

-The ScotlandsPeople Centre and National Records of Scotland in Edinburgh offer access to a huge range of records, and there are many other archives, family history centres and libraries throughout Scotland where you can dig deeper into your family history with the help of local experts organized by Finest journeys.
+The ScotlandsPeople Centre and National Records of Scotland in Edinburgh offer access to a huge range of records, and there are many other archives, family history centres and libraries throughout Scotland where you can dig deeper into your European heritage with the help of local experts and Finest journeys.
 Clan Gatherings are regular events that bring together the worldwide diaspora of Scottish family clans.
 If your family is connected with the Sinclairs, McGraths, Donovans, McEwen, Mackenzie or Menzies then Scotland is the place to be in 2020.

 The Irish famines of the mid 19th century created two million refugees – many seeking a new life in the US – especially New England.
 The EPIC Irish Emigration Museum in Dublin was voted Europe’s No 1 tourist attraction.
 Your children will be thrilled to discover their connections to Irish history.